Engin-Boot/capture-behavior-of-a-visit-counter-PranshuSachan003/needs-director.md

 Scenario: Compute parking slots to reserve for visiting specialists

-  Given  ( Sensor for i
-  When
-  Then
+  Given  ( Sensor for hospital staff attendance system works properly ) When   ( Before specialists visits the hospital ) Then   ( Reserve the parking slot for specialists )